-Catheter Ablation for Atrial fibrillation is not suitable for everybody.
-It is currently a treatment for patients who have symptoms which significantly affect their quality of life.
+Catheter Ablation for Atrial fibrillation is not suitable for everybody and it is important to understand it is not a 'cure' for Atrial Fibrillation It is currently a treatment for patients who have symptoms which significantly affect their quality of life.
 It is for patients who have either failed to feel better on medication or have had side effects from medication.

 The procedure is only used to treat symptoms and may not increase life expectancy or reduce the risk of stroke.